It's an odd thing, writing an About page for yourself.

 We all have clouds in our lives.
 Social media often perpetuates these clouds with the ongoing fear of missing out, the perfected presentation of success, and the destructive course of comparison and self-doubt.

 My calling is to be a rainbow.
-I work alongside incredibly gifted humans as friends, collaborators, students, and partners, while guiding them in recognizing that what they bring into the world is their own unique story.
+I work alongside incredibly gifted women as friends, collaborators, students, and partners, while guiding them in recognizing that what they bring into the world is their own unique story.
 What they have within them is undeniable creativity.

 Sometimes all we need to know is that we're not alone.
 For what greater gift to give than the one we were born to give each other: community.